 The Office of the Chief Human Resources Officer (OCHRO) is the national coordinator of NPSW.
 In this capacity, the Awards and Recognition Team develops a national communications strategy, including corporate messages for use by departments and agencies.

 The Awards and Recognition Team is available to help you at any time.
 In fact, the success of NPSW is dependent on our solid partnership.

-Each department and agency is responsible for appointing its own coordinator to organize its departmental activities, and the RFC coordinators are responsible for organizing the interdepartmental events in their respective regions.
+Each department and agency is responsible for appointing its own coordinator to organize its departmental activities.

 The NPSW coordinator is key to the success of the Week.
 It is the coordinator's responsibility to coordinate events that align with his or her organization's business lines.